William Werner House

-The William Werner House is an historic, American home that is located in Lititz, Lancaster County, Pennsylvania.
+The William Werner House is an historic home that is located in Lititz, Lancaster County, Pennsylvania, United States.

 Part of the Lititz Moravian Historic District, it was listed on the National Register of Historic Places in 1984.

 History and architectural features

 Built in 1762, this historic structure is a 1 1/2-story, four-bay, frame dwelling that sits on a stone foundation.
 It has a steep gable roof, was designed in the Georgian style, and measures thirty feet wide by thirty-six feet deep.
 A rear addition and two front dormers were added in 1849.

-It was listed on the National Register of Historic Places in 1984.
-It is located in the Lititz Moravian Historic District.